geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-20.md

 # GO Annotation file format: Gene Association File 2.0
-This guide lays out the format specifications for GAF 2.0; for the newer format please see the [GAF 2.1 guide](/docs/go-annotation-file-gaf-format-21/).
+This guide lays out the format specifications for the *G*ene *A*ssociation *F*ile (GAF) 2.0; for the newer format please see the [GAF 2.1 guide](/docs/go-annotation-file-gaf-format-21/).

-The annotation process captures the activities and localization of a gene product using GO terms, providing a reference, and indicating the type of evidence used to assign each term to the gene product.
-Currently, the main format for annotation information in the GO is the standardized *G*ene *A*ssociation *F*ile.
 GAFs are tab-delimited plain text files, where each line in the file represents a single association between a gene product and a GO term, with an [evidence code](/docs/guide-go-evidence-codes/), the reference to support the link between them, and other information.

+GO also provides annotations as [GPAD](/docs/gene-product-association-data-gpad-format/)+[GPI](/docs/gene-product-information-gpi-format/) (companion files).
 General information about annotation can be found in the [GO annotation introduction](/docs/go-annotations/).

 ### Changes in GAF 2.0